 To Resolve or Not Resolve?
 Its Up to You!

-New Years Resolutions seem to carry a feeling of pressure and “this is it” kind of tone.
+New Year’s Resolutions seem to carry a feeling of pressure and “this is it” kind of tone.
 I find that clients fall into this idea that they “should” be making changes versus enthusiastically proclaiming how great they are going to feel this year because they are committed to making choices that support feeling alive, feeling joyful, feeling well, sleeping better etc…See that difference?

-Evaluate: Take a look at where you are at now.
-How did you get here and where do you want to go?
-Have you treaded this path in the past?
+Evaluate: Take a look at where you are right now.
+How did you get here and where do you want to go? have you walked this path in the past?
 What worked and why?
 What didn’t work and why?
-Are you open to reframing a goal you once had to work with who you are now, what your lifestyle is like now, what your responsibilities are now?
-The objective is with any purpose, idea or goal you may have, to ALWAYS work with yourself.
+Are you open to reframing a goal you once had, in order to work with who you are right now?
+Or with how your lifestyle is right now?
+The objective is with any purpose, idea or goal you may have, is to ALWAYS work with yourself.
 Whoever you are at any given moment.
 Who am I today?
 Am I extra tired, do I feel more overwhelmed today, do I have some free time?
-What’s happening today and how can you fit in,if not but a small step toward reaching your goal for today?
+What’s happening today and how can you fit in a small step toward reaching your goal for today?

 Be flexible: Be ready for life to happen.
 Be ready for the poor nights sleep, the added meeting at the office, the unexpected visitor for the weekend, the evening plan you forgot about.
 Get ready to adjust and be okay with it, recognizing its not the end of the world.
 Get ready to have your back up and plan B’s, and sometimes plan C’s ready to go.
 Get ready to be thrown off your routine or to be challenged to stay on your course and have alternatives to making your goals happen – or at least your bite sized steps happen consistently/daily.

 Stay committed: Achieving any goal is tough work.
-As they say, Rome wasn’t built in a day.
 Making any change takes consistency because we are rewiring our brain to think differently.
 This is usually a challenge because our brains like it when things stay the same.
 When it doesn’t have to think more than it needs to because of all the other things it needs to think about.
 That’s why doing a little each day creates long term change.
 Its less stressful on the brain to see and do things differently a little at a time.

 Registered Dietitian Nutritionist